Motor racing-Singapore victory was Perez's best drive yet, says Horner | Sports-Games

 Motor racing-Singapore victory was Perez's best drive yet, says Horner

+"That is without a shadow of a doubt the best drive of his career," Horner told Sky Sports television, with Perez's championship leading team mate Max Verstappen only seventh after five wins in a row.
+"Tricky conditions, he’d nailed the start, converted the start, settled himself into the race, he looked after those intermediate tyres, safety cars coming and going, re-starts, and he just was always in control, super-cool.

 Sergio Perez's Singapore Grand Prix victory was 'world class' and his best drive yet in Formula One, Red Bull team boss Christian Horner said on Sunday.
-With the paddock waiting on a post-race stewards' investigation of possible safety car infringements by the Mexican, Horner played down concern about the win being taken away.

-"That is without a shadow of a doubt the best drive of his career," he told Sky Sports television.
-"Tricky conditions, he'd nailed the start, converted the start, settled himself into the race, he looked after those intermediate tyres, safety cars coming and going, re-starts, and he just was always in control, super-cool.
+The race ended with Perez subject to a stewards' investigation for possible safety car infringements, but with the eventual five second time penalty making no difference to the result.
+"That is without a shadow of a doubt the best drive of his career," Horner told Sky Sports television, with Perez's championship leading team mate Max Verstappen only seventh after five wins in a row.

+The Mexican poured more water over his head than he drank in the cooling down room before stepping up to the top of the podium.
+"This win is really special for me, because I've had a bit of a rough patch in the last few races," he said, referring to recent media coverage.

+"If I'm not two races in a row in the podium, then I'm having a worst season ever and Red Bull should drop me and all that sort of stuff that you get to see.
+"It's not a reminder to anyone of how good I am.
+But it's just always good to be able to put together this sort of performances."

-The Mexican won this year's Monaco Grand Prix, another tight street race where the smallest of errors can carry a hefty price.
-Stewards' summoned Perez and Red Bull after the race, with the risk of a time penalty being imposed, and Horner said there were plenty of precedents.
+Perez won this year's Monaco Grand Prix, another tight street race where the smallest of errors can carry a hefty price, but had finished fifth and sixth in his previous two races while Verstappen dominated.
+Starting on the front row with Ferrari's Charles Leclerc on pole, he seized the lead at the start and finished with a 7.5 second advantage.

-"For us, really, it's a non-issue.
-They asked us to close up (behind the safety car), we closed up immediately," he said, alluding to reports Perez had not kept within 10 car lengths of the safety car.
-Perez finished with a 7.5 second advantage over Ferrari's Charles Leclerc, meaning that a five second penalty would have no impact on the result.

-Ferrari team boss Mattia Binotto told Sky however that there were two potential offences, which could mean a 10 second penalty.
-"Two infringements behind safety cars so it can be twice penalty," said the Italian.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)